kasanezero/file-organizer-bot/README.md

 python organizer.py --config config.yaml --undo   # undo the last one-shot run python organizer.py --config config.yaml --watch  # keep watching in real time
 ```

-## Autostart (optional)

-To run the bot continuously, you can set it up as a systemd user service on Linux or
-create a Task Scheduler entry on Windows.
-See the comments in the project description
-for example unit files and Task Scheduler instructions.
----